Peta is originally from Canada and she holds a Bachelor's degree in Child Psychology/Sociology from Brock University.

 She is certified as an Ohio Prevention Specialist Assistant with the Ohio Chemical Dependency Professionals board.

-She has extensive training with the Supreme Court of Ohio as a Mediator (Domestic Violence, Family & Divorce, Child Protection) & Guardian ad Litem and has completed Parent Coordinator certification.
+She has extensive training with the Supreme Court of Ohio as a Mediator (Domestic Violence, Family & Divorce, Child Protection, and School Attendance) & Guardian ad Litem and has completed Parent Coordinator certification.
 Recently, Peta completed the Custody Evaluator training hosted by AFCC.
 Peta has worked with local child protection agencies and the courts for the past several years as "Parent Coach" and provides regular summaries as requested and required.
 Peta maintains Supervisor Level - Supervised Visitation Monitor training through Family & Children's Counselling Service.

-Peta is a member of good standing with Association of Family and Conciliation Courts, The Ohio Mediation Association, Academy of Family Professional Mediators and Mediation Association of Northeast Ohio.
+Peta is a member of good standing with Association of Family and Conciliation Courts, The Ohio Mediation Association, Academy of Family Professional Mediators and Mediation Association of Northeast Ohio and the International Coaching Federation.

-She recently completed a post graduate credentialing in Texas with the ATTACH organization.
+In March 2021, Peta completed a post graduate credentialing in Texas with the ATTACH organization.
 There she was credentialed in Attachment Trauma Focused Therapy (80 hour intensive).
+As well, she became a Certified Trauma Practitioner-Clinical with Starr Commonwealth.

 Peta holds an Ohio Infant Family Practitioner (OIFP-II) credential which was just recently developed by the Governor of Ohio in March 2020.